melkel73/prework-study-guide/README.md

 ## Usage

-Use this prework study guide to capture notes about the topics studies
+- Use this prework study guide to capture notes about the topics studies

+- Use this section only for images (currently none)

-To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
+- To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
 Then, using the relative file path, add it to your README using the following syntax:

 ![alt text](assets/images/screenshot.png)

+- Keep above for image reference

 ## Credits